Ultrafast Image Categorization in Biology and Neural Models: Methods

 \subsection{Pruning}

-Another network manipulation we will test is to modify the CNN architecture.
-In particular, we will test the effect of pruning the convolutional layers of the pre-trained network {\sc Vgg16} to determine the complexity of the features that are required to categorize a given synset of interest.
-Indeed, one may describe the {\sc Vgg16} network as a hierarchically organized pipeline: first a set of convolutional layers, then a set of fully connected layers.
-The set of convolutional layers is organized into $5$ blocks of $13$ convolutional layers.
-Within a block, there is a sequence of convolutional layers followed by a nonlinearity and optionally a normalization (in our case, we do not use or test the batch normalization option).
-In each individual block, the image size and the number of channels are constant.
-In general, the resolution decreases from block to block using max-pooling operations, while the number of channels increases from $64$x$64$ at the input to $512$x$512$ at the fully connected blocks).
+Another network manipulation that we tested is the modification of the CNN architecture.
+In~particular, we tested the effect of pruning the convolutional layers of the pre-trained network {\sc Vgg 16} to determine the complexity of the features required to categorize a given synset of interest.
+In~fact, the~{\sc Vgg 16} network can be described as a hierarchically organized pipeline: first, a set of convolutional layers, then a set of fully connected layers~\citep{Simonyan2015}.
+The~set of convolutional layers is organized into $5$ blocks of $13$ convolutional layers.
+Within~a block, there is a sequence of convolutional layers followed by a nonlinearity and optionally a normalization (in our case, we did not use or test the batch normalization option).
+Within~each block, the~image size and the number of channels are constant.
+In~general, the~resolution decreases from block to block using max-pooling operations, while the number of channels increases from $64$ at the input to $512$ at the fully connected blocks.

-Since the final process of the set of convolutional layers is an adaptive pooling function that produces a characteristic image of constant size equal to $7\times 7$, the size and architecture of the fully connected layers will be held constant.
-We therefore define new networks whose names correspond to the number of layers that are pruned.
-The network named {\sc vgg-1} has its last $512\times 512$ convolutional layers pruned, and then we apply the same learning process as used for the network {\sc VGG Gen}.
-We then proceed in a similar way for the $12$ different depth factors (from the deepest {\sc vgg-1} to the shallowest {\sc vgg-12}).
+Since the final process of the set of convolutional layers is an adaptive pooling function that produces a characteristic image of constant size equal to $7\times 7$, the~size and architecture of the fully connected layers were kept constant.
+Therefore, we defined new networks whose names correspond to the number of layers to be pruned.
+The~network named {\sc Vgg-1} had only its last convolutional layer block pruned, and~then we applied the same learning process as for the network {\sc Vgg TLAA}.
+We then did the same for the $12$ different depth factors.
+We have chosen the names of the meshes according to the number of layers removed.
+Thus, the~network with one layer removed is called ``vgg minus one'', i.e.,~``{\sc Vgg-1}'' (from the deepest {\sc Vgg-1} to the shallowest {\sc Vgg-12}).